How to Vibe Code: A Step-by-Step Beginner's Guide

 Each iteration takes seconds.
 Prompt, review, prompt again.
 Three to five rounds typically gets you from 80% to 95%.

 Most tutorials stop here.
-But a prototype with fake data is a demo, not a tool your team will use.
+But a prototype running on fake data is a demo, not something your team will open twice.

-If your data lives in a database, connect PostgreSQL, MySQL, or MongoDB.
-Vybe reads your schema and lets you build on top of your existing tables without moving anything.
+If your data lives in a database, connect to it directly.
+Most vibe coding tools can read your schema and let you build on top of existing tables.

-The most interesting setup is when you pull from multiple sources at once.
-A single app can combine your CRM, your database, and a Google Sheet.
-One dashboard, three data sources, zero manual syncing.
-That's the kind of thing that used to take an engineering team a sprint to wire together.
+The real power shows up when you pull from multiple sources at once.
+A single app that combines your CRM, your database, and a spreadsheet into one view.
+That kind of integration used to take an engineering team a full sprint.

 What catches people off guard with live data

 Fake data is forgiving.
-Real data isn't.
-These are the things that trip up first-timers:
+Real data is not.

 Null values break assumptions.
 Your prototype assumed every contact has an email address.
 Your real database has 400 contacts with blank email fields.
-Tell Vybe to handle it: "If email is null, show 'No email on file' in gray text instead of leaving the cell blank."
+Handle nulls explicitly in your prompts: "If email is missing, show 'No email on file' in gray text."

 Date formats vary.
 Your database stores ISO timestamps.
 Your team wants to see "March 8, 2026."
-Specify the format in your prompt.
+Specify the display format.

 Permissions matter from day one.
 The moment you connect real customer data, you need to think about who sees what.
-Vybe has built-in role-based access controls.
-Set them up now, not after someone accidentally exports the full client list.
+Don't wait until someone accidentally exports the full client list.

 Getting your team to actually use it

 Start with one team, one workflow.
-Don't roll out to the whole company on day one.
+Don't roll it out to the whole company on day one.
 Pick the team that feels the pain most and give it to them first.
-Their feedback will be more specific and more honest than what you'd get from a company-wide launch where nobody knows whose problem it solves.
+Their feedback will be specific and honest, unlike a company-wide launch where nobody knows whose problem it solves.

-Replace an existing pain, not an existing tool.
-The pitch isn't "stop using Salesforce."
-It's "here's a dashboard that shows you the three things you actually need without the 14 clicks."
+Solve an existing pain before trying to replace an existing tool.
+The pitch sounds like: "here's a dashboard that shows you the three things you actually need without the 14 clicks."
 People adopt tools that remove friction from something they already do.

 Put it where people already are.
 Share the link in the Slack channel where the team discusses that workflow.
 Pin it.
 If the tool solves a weekly reporting problem, drop it in the thread where someone is manually compiling that report right now.